runvirus/Zyklon/README.md

-# Zyklon H.T.T.P Remote Administration Tool - Control Panel leaked
+# Zyklon H.T.T.P Remote Administration Tool - Control Panel New version leaked

 Ransom.Zyklon is a Trojan horse that encrypts files on the compromised computer and demands payment to decrypt the files. written in C price in DarkWeb 150$ to buy it.